“Philippians 4:8: “Whatever is commendable…think about these things” (ESV).

 So when the Bible here tells us to think on things that are “worthy to be repeated,” I think it means to think about things that are commendable and admirable.
 It means to spend your time thinking about someone or something that has a good reputation, and then you continue to spread the good reputation, like a favorable review or recommendation; the ultimate would of course always be God.
 It’s always good to think about God and His Word, and it’s always good to spread His Good News of salvation.

-Join the conversation: What is one thing you have recommended recently?
+What is one thing you have recommended recently?
 Was it helpful, honorable, or just fun?
-Please share in the comments below or in our Facebook Group, Practical Living for Christian Women!
+Please share in the comments below!

 Next in the series on Philippians 4:8: Whatever is Virtuous